robojones/create-path/README.md

 # create-path

-runs npx mkdirp \<path\> when you write npm init path \<path\>.
-This only exists because of historical reasons where mkdirp was not Promisifyed and no npx existed.
+runs `npx mkdirp <path>` when you write `npm init path <path>`.
+**This only exists out of historical reasons** where mkdirp was not promisified and no npx existed.
 Today this is not needed anymore.
-Today it only Protects the create-path namespace on npmjs with a usefull package wrapper.
+It only protects the create-path namespace on npmjs with a useful package wrapper.

 A wrapper for mkdirp to also use it with npm init like: